jessicaschmilovich/Aquafantasia-Ecosystem/README.md

 - Purple horn: Grants unicorns an edge, boosting their ability to dominate battles.
 - Genie bottle: Enables a creature to occupy three grid cells simultaneously, turning mermaid cells green and unicorn cells blue, overriding existing occupants.

+Randomized events
-Randomized events: Power-ups and battles are driven by randomization, ensuring each simulation is unpredictable and unique.
+- Power-ups and battles are driven by randomization, ensuring each simulation is unpredictable and unique.

 **Project Structure:**
 Creature.java: Abstract class defining shared attributes and methods for mermaids and unicorns, such as movement and power-up interactions.